• Skip to Content

 L40 SOC 3350 Poverty and the New American City

-Exploration of structural changes that are transforming the American urban landscape, especially for low-income populations.
-We begin with a review of classic theories of urban poverty and consider their relevance in the modern context.
-We then analyze key political, economic, demographic and geographic shifts in how urban poverty is organized and reproduced, including gentrification, immigration, social policy reform and the credit crisis.
+This course explores structural changes that are transforming the American urban landscape, especially for low-income populations.
+The course begins with a review of classic theories of urban poverty and consider their relevance in the modern context.
+Students will then analyze key political, economic, demographic, and geographic shifts in how urban poverty is organized and reproduced, including gentrification, immigration, social policy reform, and the credit crisis.
 Special attention will be devoted to exploring the social and political implications of changing urban policy approaches, as well as the "suburbanization" of poverty.
-We will conclude by discussing how urban poverty interfaces with broader social structures, including law, markets and the state.
-Prerequisite: an introductory course in sociology or consent of the instructor.
+The course will conclude by discussing how urban poverty interfaces with broader social structures, including law, markets, and the state.
+Prerequisite: successful completion of an introductory sociology course or consent of the instructor.

 Credit 3 units.
 A&S IQ: SSC, SC, SD Arch: SSC Art: SSC BU: BA EN: S